Here is our website’s most popular travel guide. This is THE essential guide to prepare your next trip to Patagonia.

 If you really want to go further south, you can consider exploring Antarctica and its mythical Cape Horn, accessible only by cruises.

-Further north of Patagonia, the Chilean Lake District and the 7 Lakes region around Bariloche in Argentina promises an exceptional combination to travel to the South of the American continent.
+Further north of Patagonia, the Chilean Lakes District and the 7 Lakes region around Bariloche in Argentina promise an exceptional addition to continue exploring the south of the American continent.
 The Lakes District and the island of Chiloé are ideal destinations to discover with your family.

-As usual, we have prepared a selection of favorite tours to live authentic experiences during your trip to Patagonia.
+As usual, we have prepared a selection of favorite tours that offer authentic experiences during your trip to Patagonia.
 These different excursions should be chosen depending on your expectations.
-Whether you are on a honeymoon, or you want to discover Patagonia with your family, you will inevitably find an unusual experience that suits you: horseback riding, cruising to the glaciers, penguin or whale watching, ice trekking on glaciers… In addition, we have a whole series of hikes for people who wish to take advantage of their holiday in Patagonia to go trekking.
+Whether you are on a honeymoon or you want to discover Patagonia with your family, you will inevitably find an unusual experience that suits you: horseback riding, cruising to the glaciers, penguin or whale watching, ice trekking on glaciers… In addition, we have a whole series of hikes for people who wish to take advantage of their holiday in Patagonia to go trekking.

-Specially designed for adventurers, this kind of excursion promises an unforgettable memory!
-Put on your cleats and take your ice axe to discover the glaciers during an ice hiking.
-Roped with your team, you will have the chance to hike on the glacier and discover ice tunnels, which will undoubtedly leave you dream pictures .
+Specially designed for adventurers, this kind of excursion promises unforgettable memories!
+Put on your crampons and grab your ice axe to discover the glaciers during an ice hike.
+Roped with your team, you will have the chance to hike on the glacier and discover ice tunnels, which will undoubtedly leave you with incredible photos .
 The most accessible glacier of its kind is the Perito Moreno.

-Patagonia is of course a hiker’s paradise.
-This area offers endlesshiking opportunities.
-If the most famous are the Dientes of Navarino, the W, the O in Torres del Paine and the 4-day circuit in El Chalten, there are also many day hikes, ideal for families and those who do not want to embark on big trekking.
+It goes without saying that Patagonia is a hiker’s paradise.
+This area offers endless hiking opportunities.
+Though the most famous are the Dientes of Navarino, the “W” and the “O” in Torres del Paine, and the 4-day circuit in El Chalten, there are also many day hikes, ideal for families and those who do not want to embark on big trekking.
 Our selection:

 Your trip to Patagonia will also give you the opportunity to watch and take photos of animals in their natural environment.
-During your journey, some endemic species will surely come across your way, such as birds, guanacos, foxes, lips, andus, .. and of course the famous Condor!
+During your journey, some endemic species will surely cross your path, such as birds, guanacos, foxes, lips, andus… and of course, the famous condor!

 Magellanic penguins and king penguins are found in CONAF-protected national parks.
 These include the Isla Magdalena, which is accessible by boat during a 1/2 day tour, and the colony of royal penguins on Tierra del Fuego, accessible by land.